SerenityOS/serenity/Documentation/AdvancedBuildInstructions.md

 Once the build script finishes, you can use it to compile SerenityOS.
-Either set the `SERENITY_TOOLCHAIN` build option to `Clang` as shown [above](#cmake-build-options), or pass `Clang` as the TOOLCHAIN option to `Meta/serenity.sh`, for example: `Meta/serenity.sh run i686 Clang`.
+Either set the `SERENITY_TOOLCHAIN` build option to `Clang` as shown [above](#cmake-build-options), or pass `Clang` as the TOOLCHAIN option to `Meta/serenity.sh`, for example: `Meta/serenity.sh run x86_64 Clang`.

+Building the clang-based toolchain also builds libTooling-based tools such as clang-format, clang-tidy and (optionally) clangd that are aware of SerenityOS as a valid target.
+These tools will be installed into ``Toolchain/Local/clang/bin`` by the script.
+Pointing your editor's plugins to the custom-built clang tools and a ``compile_commands.json`` from a clang build of Serenity can enable richer error reporting than the tools that are installed for the build host.

+To enable building clangd as part of the clang toolchain, set ``CLANG_ENABLE_CLANGD`` to ON in ``Toolchain/CMake/LLVMConfig.cmake`` before running BuildClang.sh.
+If you already built the clang toolchain and would like to enable the custom clangd build, change the CMake cache variable ``CLANG_ENABLE_CLANGD`` to ON in ``Toolchain/Build/clang/llvm``
+and re-install with ``cd Toolchain/Build/clang/llvm && cmake ../../../Tarballs/llvm-project-$LLVM_VERSION.src/llvm -DCLANG_ENABLE_CLANGD=ON && ninja install/strip``, where $LLVM_VERSION should be tab-completable in your shell.

 ## Clang-format updates

-There are 3 options to acquire an updated clang-format tool:
+Some OS distributions don't ship bleeding-edge clang-format binaries.
+Below are 3 options to acquire an updated clang-format tool, in order of preference:

-1) If you have a Debian-based (apt-based) distribution, refer to [SelfHostedRunners.md](https://github.com/SerenityOS/serenity/blob/master/Documentation/SelfHostedRunners.md) document to learn more about using the LLVM apt repositories to install the latest clang-format tool.
+1) If you have a Debian-based (apt-based) distribution, use the [LLVM apt repositories](https://apt.llvm.org) to install the latest release of clang-format.
-2) Compile using `Toolchain/BuildClang.sh` as being pointed above use the compiled `Toolchain/Local/clang/bin/clang-format` binary.
+2) Compile the SerenityOS-patched LLVM from source using ``Toolchain/BuildClang.sh`` as described above and use the compiled ``Toolchain/Local/clang/bin/clang-format`` binary in your editor and terminal.
+The meta-lint-ci pre-commit hook will automatically pick up the Toolchain clang-format binary.
-3) Compile LLVM from source as pointed [here](https://llvm.org/docs/GettingStarted.html#compiling-the-llvm-suite-source-code).
+3) Compile LLVM from source as described in the LLVM documentation [here](https://llvm.org/docs/GettingStarted.html#compiling-the-llvm-suite-source-code).